 The border-free Schengen Area cannot function efficiently without a common visa policy which facilitates the entry of legal visitors into the EU, while strengthening internal security.
 The EU has established a common visa policy for transit through or intended stays in the territory of a Schengen States of no more than 90 days in any 180 days period and for transit through the international transit areas of airports of the Schengen States.
 In 2016, the 26 Schengen States issued 13.9 million "Schengen visas".
 You may find the complete data on Schengen visas lower in this page.

 Citizens from some non-EU countries are required to hold a visa when travelling to the Schengen Area.
 The EU has a common list of countries whose citizens must have a visa when crossing the external borders and a list of countries whose citizens are exempt from that requirement.
-These lists are set out in Regulation No 539/2001 and its successive amendments.
+These lists are set out in Regulation (EU) 2018/1806.
 Generally, a short-stay visa issued by one of the Schengen States entitles its holder to travel throughout the 26 Schengen States for up to 90 days in any 180-day period.
 Visas for visits exceeding that period remain subject to national procedures.

 This map is for reference purposes only.
 The rules in force regarding visa requirements are set out in Regulation No 539/2001.
 The designations employed and the presentation of material on this map do not imply the expression of any opinion whatsoever on the part of the European Union concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.